 City Grounds isn’t the only COVID-19 success story, but it’s definitely one of the most inspiring.

 “It’s stunning each time I’m looking at the numbers and we’re seeing record-breaking days…day after day after day,” Ku now says of the experience.
 “The thing that sticks out to me is how quickly ChannelAdvisor was able to respond.”

 Wondering what your company can do to achieve similar results?
-As the global pandemic continues to impact consumer behavior, it pays to stay ahead.
+As the global pandemic continues to impact consumer behaviour, it pays to stay ahead.
 See how ChannelAdvisor Managed Services can help you remain prepared for whatever comes next.